daguilarm/livewire-combobox/README.md

 #### options()

 It is used to add the values ​​that will be shown in the element **select**.
-We can directly add a `array` with the values, or define a `callback`.
+We can directly add an `array` with the values, or define a `callback`.
 The two values ​​returned by the `array`: key and value, are shown as follows in the **Blade** template:

 ```php
 // The array